prezly/theme-nextjs-lena/README.md

-# Prezly Bea Theme
+# Prezly Lena Theme

-Bea Prezly Theme is based on [Next.js] 12+ framework.
+Lena Prezly Theme is based on [Next.js] 12+ framework.
 - Made with [TypeScript], [Prezly SDK] and [Prezly Content React Renderer].
 - Data-fetching is handled by [Prezly Theme Kit] and [Prezly SDK].
 - Multi-language is powered by [React Intl] and [Prezly Themes Translations].